TotalTechGeek/pg-swag/README.md

 [![Coverage Status](https://coveralls.io/repos/github/TotalTechGeek/pg-swag/badge.svg?branch=main)](https://coveralls.io/github/TotalTechGeek/pg-swag?branch=main)

+Have you ever needed to run a task (emails, reports, cleanup) at a specific time, or on a recurring schedule?
+Have you ever had multiple processes you needed to distribute the workload between?

 PG Swag is a distributed scheduling library intended to simplify the process of scheduling tasks across one or more nodes, leveraging the Postgres database as a shared state.

+During our local testing, we found that this setup easily scaled to 30K Recurring Schedules/s on a single node; however, we believe it to be unlikely that the scheduler will be your bottleneck.

 ### Information